noms70/CleanCore/README.md

                               Greedy NN + 2-opt over Haversine
 ```

-The backend orders stops by **Haversine** distance; the Flutter app draws the
-path along **OSRM road polylines**.
-These serve different purposes — ordering
-versus display — and are not in conflict.

 ---

 ## Scope

 CleanCore is deliberately the **micro-level (worker-level)** optimization layer.
-Macro-level fleet management — truck capacities, multi-vehicle dispatch — is
+Macro-level fleet management like truck capacities, multi-vehicle dispatch, is
 intentionally out of scope, as that layer is owned by commercial providers in
 real European deployments.
 See §1 of the Final Addendum in [`Docs/`](Docs/).